Tom Petty: 1991–2017: Move to Warner Bros. Records

 The band's twelfth album Mojo was released on June 15, 2010, and reached number two on the Billboard 200 album chart.
 Petty described the album as "Blues-based.
 Some of the tunes are longer, more jam-y kind of music.
 A couple of tracks really sound like the Allman Brothers—not the songs but the atmosphere of the band."
-To promote the record, the band appeared as the musical guests on Saturday Night Live on May 15, 2010.
+To promote the record, the band appeared as the musical guests on Saturday Night Live on May 17, 2010.
 The release of Mojo was followed by a North American summer tour.
 Prior to the tour, five of the band's guitars, including two owned by Petty, were stolen from their practice space in Culver City, California in April 2010.
 The items were recovered by Los Angeles police the next week.

 In 2012, the band went on a world tour that included their first European dates in 20 years and their first ever concerts in the Canadian provinces of Nova Scotia and Newfoundland and Labrador.

 On July 28, 2014, Reprise Records released Tom Petty and the Heartbreakers' thirteenth studio album, Hypnotic Eye.
-The album debuted at number one on the Billboard 200, becoming the first Tom Petty and the Heartbreakers album to ever top the chart.
+The album debuted at number one on the Billboard 200, becoming the band's first album to top the chart.
 On November 20, 2015, the Tom Petty Radio channel debuted on SiriusXM.

 In 2017, the Heartbreakers embarked on a 40th Anniversary Tour of the United States.
 The tour began on April 20 in Oklahoma City and ended on September 25 with a performance at the Hollywood Bowl in Hollywood, California.
 The Hollywood Bowl concert, which would ultimately be the Heartbreakers' final show, ended with a performance of "American Girl".

 On September 28, 2018, Reprise Records released An American Treasure, a 60-track career-spanning box set featuring dozens of previously unreleased recordings, alternate versions of classic songs, rarities, historic live performances and deep tracks.
 The box set was preceded by the first single, "Keep A Little Soul", in July 2018.
 The song is an unreleased outtake originally recorded in 1982 during the Long After Dark sessions.

+In July 2024, the Petty estate signed a deal with Warner Chappell Music to distribute Petty's entire catalog.